mhorod/tcs-suffering/README.md

 # Usage

-- install docker
 - clone the repository
+- install LaTeX (if you are on Ubuntu: `sudo apt-get install texlive-full` will do the trick)
+- `mkdir build` directory so that TeX can do its thing
-- run `./build-one-docker.sh {subject}` to build the PDF for the subject
+- run `./build-one.sh {subject}` to build the PDF for the subject
 - get your pdf from `./build/{subject}/main.pdf`